Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Introduction

+Using these GLS methods, we empirically demonstrate that tighter relaxations can indeed lead to strictly better networks, thereby confirming the importance of addressing discontinuity, non-smoothness, and perturbation sensitivity (right, \cref{fig:intro}).
+Critically, with the more precise \deeppoly relaxation \citep{SinghGPV19}, we show that GLS methods achieve strictly better results than the less precise \ibp.
+Moreover, we demonstrate that the advantages of GLS improve with increasing network depth, outperforming state-of-the-art methods applied for the same architecture in many settings, particularly when precision matters more.
+Our results demonstrate the promise of GLS for training certifiably robust neural networks and pave a path towards leveraging tighter relaxations for certified training.

-\paragraph{Main Contributions} Our core contributions are: \begin{enumerate}[leftmargin=*] \item A theoretical investigation showing Gaussian Loss Smoothing (GLS) mitigates discontinuity, non-smoothness, and perturbation sensitivity of the loss surface in certified training with tight relaxations. \item A novel PGPE-based certified training method that approximates GLS in zeroth-order optimization, enabling training with non-differentiable relaxations. \item A novel RGS-based certified training method that approximates GLS in first-order optimization, requiring differentiable relaxations, but achieving a speedup of up to 40x compared to PGPE. \item A comprehensive empirical evaluation of different convex relaxations under GLS with the proposed methods, demonstrating the promise of GLS-based approaches. \end{enumerate}
+\paragraph{Main Contributions} Our core contributions are: \begin{enumerate}[leftmargin=*, itemsep=-3pt, topsep=0pt] \item A theoretical investigation showing Gaussian Loss Smoothing (GLS) mitigates discontinuity, non-smoothness, and perturbation sensitivity of the loss surface in certified training with tight relaxations. \item A PGPE-based adaptation of certified training that approximates GLS in zeroth-order optimization, enabling training with tight non-differentiable relaxations. \item A RGS-based adaptation of certified training that approximates GLS in first-order optimization, requiring differentiable relaxations, but achieving a speedup of up to 40x compared to PGPE. \item A comprehensive empirical evaluation of different convex relaxations under GLS with the proposed methods, demonstrating the promise of GLS-based approaches. \end{enumerate}